 RVers with Not So Great Showers

 Even if your RV is top of the notch grand, there are aspects that may keep you from realistically showering in its bathroom.
-RVs often have low water pressure you’ll find in any situation that doesn’t involve camping in a city.
+Say, the notoriously low water pressure you’ll find in any situation that doesn’t involve camping in a city.
 Or the pinky toe’s worth of a water heater onboard.
 Let’s just say, the term Navy shower–ie, get wet, turn off the water, lather up, rinse—may become one you’re familiar with.
 Repeat as much as possible before nothing but cold comes pouring out.
-For most RVers, particularly those who purchase older or less fancy models, showering in your rig will simply not be the experience you remember from your stick home.

 What can you do to make showering at RV campgrounds a more pleasant experience?

 Call ahead, for one.
 Or better yet, read reviews.
 You can learn a lot about an RV park by its bathrooms: the attention they take to cleaning up the nastiest part of their campground will typically resonate throughout the rest of the park’s amenities and give you a clue about how friendly the staff will be.
 And because of this, you’ll often see plenty of comments about the cleanliness of their bathing facilities.

 In all situations, have a pair of flip flops.
-The showers you’re using may have been used by a teenage boy, some shoeless migratory workers, or a young athletic man with the world record for most varied fungi on his soles.
-You never know what will be washing off of them, whether they’re peeing–or worse–in the shower stall you’re using, and the cleanest people in the world can still have funky stuff going on with their feet.
+The showers you’re using may have been recently christened by some teenage boy, a shoeless hitchhiker, or a young athletic man with the world record for most varied fungi on his soles.
+You never know what will be washing off of untold strangers before, whether they’re peeing–or worse–in the shower stall you’re using, and the cleanest people in the world can still have funky stuff going on with their feet.
 Wear flip flops and focus on that hot, high pressure water flowing all over your zestfully clean body rather than what you’re trudging through below.